Veterans, Military Spouses, and Active Duty Servicemembers

 Once you have decided which program you want to enroll in, you can visit our enrollment page and enter in the promo code activeduty to take advantage of this rate.

 If you have any questions or would like assistance with the enrollment process, call our office at 1-800-354-1254 or email Kayla at firstname.lastname@example.org.
 This offer is valid only to active servicemembers and cannot be combined with any other promotional offers.
 You must provide a copy of your military I.D. upon enrollment.

 Military Spouse Funding through MyCAA

-If you are a military spouse looking to earn your associate degree, or diploma, the MyCAA program can help you cover some, or all your tuition costs!
+If you are a military spouse looking to earn your associate degree or diploma, the MyCAA program can help you cover some or all of your tuition costs!

 We are very proud to share with you that Brighton College was one of the first colleges to participate in the Department of Defense’s Military Spouse Career Advancement Accounts (MyCAA) pilot program.
 Today, the MyCAA program provides up to $4,000 for military spouses who are interested in pursuing degrees, licenses, or professional credentials that lead to employment in high-growth, in-demand, and portable career fields.

 Our military spouse eligible online education programs are self-paced and offer you the flexibility required of a military lifestyle.
 You can find out more information including eligibility requirements on our MyCAA Fact Sheet.
 You can also call the office at 1-800-354-1254 or email us at email@example.com.
 Let us help you prepare for a successful career!